 When I went to the private school, so many teachers made an impact on my learning experience.
 I’m actually friends with three of them on Facebook, and I still look to them for inspiration and guidance.
 These women are part of the reason why I like working with children so much.

 Many of the children in the USA or other developed countries have these opportunities to have a formal education because the parents are able to provide that for them or there are the government programs that allow for assistance.
 Many of the third world or developing countries don’t have the same resources to offer these chances to those kids.
 That is why I love partnering with Compassion International.
 They allow children all over the world to have the opportunity to learn general education and to learn trades to further their chances of making a living later on in their life.
 Take a look here: https://www.youtube.com/watch?v=HNDhzCT7PLg

 In this education, like Laboni mentioned in the video, they also learn about Jesus which follows the instruction of Proverbs 22:6.
-If you want to learn more about sponsoring a child, follow this link.
 If you’re ready to sponsor a child, follow this link and start this beautiful relationship with a child today!

 Please like, share, comment, and/or follow my blog.

 I have put together a way to easily navigate to my personal best